Textures

 })

-To set the color field, you can use minetest.itemstring_with_color.
+To set the color field, you can use core.itemstring_with_color.

 Metadata field filtering in the recipe field are not supported yet, so the craft output is independent of the color of the ingredients.